 Expect highly personalized training with small class sizes and 1-on-1 private tuition.
 Classes are 100% online, so you can learn from the comfort of your own home, in your own time.

-After completing the course, you have the option to continue your journey with the full Game Design Course.
+After completing the course, you have the option to continue your journey with the full Game Design Foundations.

 Before you can begin building a game you need a basic understanding of game design theory.
 We'll look at HOW things should be designed, WHY they work, and WHAT you need to do to make a compelling game.
 See how a platform can change the game design in fundamental ways, and how the differences must be adapted across genres.